Everton dig themselves out of relegation scrap

 Their hunger was rewarded with a goal from an unlikely source, with the two centre-backs combining from a set-piece: Mason Holgate knocked the ball down in the penalty area, leaving space for Michael Keane to take a touch and volley into the back of the net.

-A revitalised, Everton laid seige to the Palace goal and Richarlison hooked the equaliser past Jack Butland in the 75th minute.
+A revitalised, Everton laid siege to the Palace goal and Richarlison hooked the equaliser past Jack Butland in the 75th minute.
 Goodison Park erupted.

 The onslaught from the home side persisted and the home fans got their money's worth in the 85th minute when the comeback was complete.
 A cross into the area was met by Dominic Calvert-Lewin who headed home the winner, sparking pandemonium among the home support.